-Click to expand any of the items below to learn more.
+Click to expand any of the headlines below to learn more.

 PJALS members have led our region’s opposition to US militarism and imperialism for 40 years!
 We stand together in spring rain, summer heat and smoke, and gather to tell the truth about the need to grow beyond militarism and end our endless wars, connecting the dots between out of control military spending and cuts to lifeline programs for struggling families.

 We believe that all human, financial, and community costs of war are unacceptable.
 As an organization dedicated to building a just and nonviolent world, PJALS opposes the billions our country spends on war and militarism and its devastating impact on our national and local economies, including cuts to education, health care, and basic human services.
 The twin “sacred cows” of tax loopholes for corporations and the super-wealthy at the state and national levels and our country’s bloated military budget have structurally reduced resources for the needs of low-income families.
-We believe in inclusive democracy and economic justice with a just tax system and equal access to quality education, health care and services for families and communities.
-For all families to prosper, our country must turn away from out-of-control militarism and military spending as well as runaway corporate power and profiteering to create a balance of power between corporations and working families, inclusive democracy, vibrant and resilient communities with safety nets, and an organizing ethic which rejects exploitation and violence in any form.
+For all families to thrive, our country must commit to inclusive democracy and reject exploitation and violence in all forms.

 The Smart Justice Spokane campaign coalition: